-Hurston/Wright is a resource for writers of African descent.
+Hurston/Wright is a resource for Black writers.
 They offer workshops for teens and adults, an annual award for college writers, and the Hurston/Wright Legacy Awards for new books of fiction, nonfiction, and poetry.

 KCDC hosts workshops and events in public spaces, taught by and for DC residents.
 Most classes last one month and are held in such locations as cemeteries, galleries, cafes, grocery stores, museums, and parks.